datacarpentry/spreadsheets-socialsci/episodes/03-dates-as-data.md

 This serial number thing can actually be useful in some circumstances.
 By using the above functions we can easily add days, months or years to a given date.
-Say you had a sampling plan where you needed to sample every thirty seven days.
+Say you had a research plan where you needed to conduct interviews with a set of informants every ninety days for a year.
 In another cell, you could type:

-    =B2+37
+    =B2+90

 And it would return

-    8-Aug
+    30-Sep

-because it understands the date as a number `41822`, and `41822 + 37 = 41859`
+because it understands the date as a number `41822`, and `41822 + 90 = 41912`
-which Excel interprets as August 8, 2014.
+which Excel interprets as the 30th day of September, 2014.
 It retains the format (for the most part) of the cell that is being operated upon, (unless you did some sort of formatting to the cell before, and then all bets are off).
 Month and year rollovers are internally tracked and applied.

-**Note**
-Adding years and months and days is slightly trickier because we need to make sure that we are adding the amount to the correct entity.

-- First we extract the single entities (day, month or year)
-- We can then add values to to that
-- Finally the complete date string is reconstructed using the `DATE()` function.

-As for dates, times are handled in a similar way; seconds can be directly added but to add hour and minutes we need to make sure that we are adding the quantities to the correct entities.

 Which brings us to the many different ways Excel provides in how it displays dates.
 If you refer to the figure above, you’ll see that there are many ways that ambiguity creeps into your data depending on the format you chose when you enter your data, and if you’re not fully aware of which format you’re using, you can end up actually entering your data in a way that Excel will badly misinterpret.

 > ## Exercise
-> What happens to the dates in the "dates" tab of our workbook if we save this sheet in Excel (in `csv` format) and then open the file in a plain text editor (like TextEdit or Notepad)?
+> What happens to the dates in our dates.xlsx workbook if we save this sheet in Excel (in `csv` format) and then open the file in a plain text editor (like TextEdit or Notepad)?
 What happens to the dates if we then open the `csv` file in Excel?
 > > ## Solution
 > > - Click to the "dates" tab of the workbook and double-click on any of the values in the `Date collected` column.
 Notice that the dates display with the year 2015.
 > > - Select `File -> Save As` in Excel and in the drop down menu for file format select `CSV UTF-8 (Comma delimited) (.csv)`.
 Click `Save`.